BoDonkey/tribal-drum-game/Scripts/character-creation-script.md

 ## Character Customization: Preparing for the Ceremony

 *The player now has control of their character for the first time.
-An elder noaidi (shaman) waits outside the dwelling.*
+An elder thaum (shaman) waits outside the dwelling.*

-### Elder Noaidi Dialog
+### Elder Thaum Dialog
 "The calling ceremony will begin soon.
 But first, you must prepare yourself."

 #### Tutorial Prompt